eddiesosera/dbhunt-v1/README.md

 Ensure that you have the latest version of [Expo](https://docs.expo.dev/get-started/introduction/) and [React Native](https://reactnative.dev/docs/integration-with-existing-apps) installed on your machine.

 **The `Backend` for the app**
-The project utilized [Firebase's](https://firebase.google.com/) services for backend functionality.
+The project utilized [Firebase's](https://firebase.google.com/) services for backend functionality:

 - `Firestore Database` was utilized for storing data.
 - `Firebase Authentication` was used to handle authentication related service, like logging in and registering users.